Accounting Tools

 How Good Is ProConnect Tax?

-Choosing your firm’s professional tax software is a foundational decision that shapes your entire workflow.
+Choosing your firm’s professional tax software is a fundamental decision that shapes your entire workflow.
 If Intuit’s ProConnect Tax is on your shortlist, you're looking for a straight answer on whether its cloud-based platform and deep Intuit-ecosystem integration is the right fit.
 This article breaks down its core features, major strengths, potential drawbacks, and the ideal user profile, giving you the detailed information you need to make an informed decision.

 What is ProConnect Tax?

-A Deep Dive into ProConnect's Core Features
+A Look at ProConnect's Core Features

 Workflow and Dashboard

-Deep Integration with QuickBooks Online Accountant (QBOA)
+Integration with QuickBooks Online Accountant (QBOA)

 • Direct Data Sync: From within QBOA, you can map your client’s trial balance accounts directly to the corresponding lines on the tax forms.